 When it comes to food safety, there are a few key factors you have control over in reducing your risk of foodborne illness, also known as food poisoning.
 One of these factors is temperature control.

 Whether you're storing foods for later or serving them immediately, you must keep your foods at a safe temperature and out of the "danger zone".

-What is the Danger Zone? > > Note:Populations at a high risk for food poisoning – pregnant women, young children, older adults and people with > weakened immune systems – are at a greater risk for food poisoning even when small amounts of bacteria are present. > > In order to avoid food poisoning, make sure to keep your foods out of the danger zone.
-Refrigerate all foods within two > hours or one hour if it is over 90°F outside, and before eating reheat to a safe minimum internal temperature.
+What is the Danger Zone?

+Anyone can get a foodborne illness but some individuals are at a higher risk – pregnant women, young children, older adults and people with weakened immune systems are at a greater risk for food poisoning even when small amounts of bacteria are present in food.

+In order to reduce your risk of food poisoning, make sure to keep your foods out of the danger zone.
+Refrigerate all foods at or below 40°F within two hours of it being out, or one hour if it’s 90°F or warmer out.

 Before eating leftovers, reheat any leftover foods to a minimum internal temperature of 165°F.